hsf-training/hsf-training-ssh-webpage/_episodes/04-keys.md

 > ## Warning!
 > If you already have a key in your `.ssh` directory this might overwrite
 > the existing key and cause problems on existing logins.
 Only overwrite the
-> existing key if you are sure you don't need the old one {: .caution}
+> existing key if you are sure you don't need the old one.
+{: .caution}

 Next, it will ask you for a passphrase to protect the key.
 While technically you